jakkaj/zonegen/README.md

 ## Simple Config, Single Responsibility

 This project takes a very simple configuration layout and turns it in to a file that can then be used by "something else" to apply the configurations to a cloud.
-It's now Azure or AWS specific.
-The "something else" could be Anisble or Terraform or ARM.
+It's not Azure or AWS specific.
+The "something else" could be Anisble, Terraform or ARM templates.
 It doesn't matter.
-The responsibility of the output of this projec tis to be simple and elegant and readable.
+The responsibility of the output of this project is to be simple, elegant and readable.
 It's so simple, that we can graph the outputs with GraphViz with just a few lines of [code](https://github.com/jakkaj/zonegen/blob/master/src/NetworkZoneModel/ZoneModel.Services/Utils/GraphWriter.cs)!

 ## Getting started

 The idea is that you take a set of environments and zones and turn them in to a config file.
 You can use the docker instructions below if you do not want to have to set up a .NET Core environment on your machine.

+### Clone this repository

+The following instructions assume you've this repository locally.

 ### Inititalise the sample configs